facct-blog/facct-blog.github.io/_pages/about.md

 ---
-layout: post
+layout: about
 title: "About"
-# author: "ACM FAccT PC"
+# author: "ACM FAccT"
 permalink: /about/
 ---